datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 easy.
 Using DataLad for this sharing makes it even easier, though.

-To demonstrate how to share a DataLad dataset on a common file system in this course, we have to cheat a bit.
-We will pretend that you want to install the ``DataLad-101`` dataset in a different place in your own file system.
+To demonstrate how to share a DataLad dataset on a common file system in this course, we will pretend that you want to install the ``DataLad-101`` dataset in a different place in your own file system.
+A common real-world use case using a similar workflow would be two users on a shared file system sharing a dataset.
+But as we can't simulate a second user in this handbook, for now, you will have to share your dataset with yourself.

-This serves two purposes: For one, you will experience a very easy way of sharing a dataset.
+This endeavour serves two purposes: For one, you will experience a very easy way of sharing a dataset.
 Secondly, it will show you the installation of a dataset from a path (instead of a URL as shown in the section :ref:`installds`).
 Thirdly, ``DataLad-101`` is a dataset that can